abhi1-2/github_pages/index.md

     We use Document Scanner to extract data from a vendor invoice , like GST info, invoice number ,information of items purchased , the total amount to be paid etc. Further it also helps us to identify if any of the above information is missing or incorrect than the data entered manually and automatically raise disputes.
 <center><img src="https://nanonets.com/blog/content/images/2019/08/OCR_illustration-2.gif" height=50% width=70%></center>

+## 9. <a name="future" style="text-decoration:underline;">Where to next?</a>

+### <a name="future" style="text-decoration:underline;">Automated intelligent structured field extraction </a>

+As we discussed above to get structured information from Document Scanner we use a set of rules that tell it which data points and where to look for them in the document.
+Now think of a system that can take it to the next level.
+What if instead of giving rules  we just tell it what data points we want and it looks for them automatically?

+Sounds interesting right and it might seem simple at first.
+Not only does it need to understand what a data point is and differentiate data points among each other, it also needs to understand what the user actually wants.
+Its not so simple now is it.
+If you have any ideas as to how we can approach this problem dont hesistate to contact us.

+Thanks for reading.